java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - Call this operation and print the time elapsed.
 Compare it against the time taken to calculate elements on a single task.

+### Service tasks

+It is possible to mark tasks to be service tasks:

+    task.setDaemon(true)

+If so, such a task are aborted after all not service tasks terminated.

+Extend the application that calculates elements of arrays with a service tasks:

+- The service task MUST print the next integer number starting with zero, a one per second until other tasks are running.